bat/bat/doc/manual/mcmc.md

 ### Prerun length {#sec-mcmc-prerun-length}

+Defining convergence automatically based on the efficiency or the \f$R\f$ value is convenient may be too conservative if the user knows a good initial value, a good proposal, etc. For more control the minimum and maximum length of the prerun can be set, too.

+@see BCEngineMCMC::SetNIterationsPreRunMin, BCEngineMCMC::SetNIterationsPreRunMax

 @see BCEngineMCMC::SetNIterationsPreRunCheck sets the number of iterations between checks

-If desired, the statistics can be cleared to remove the effect of a bad initial point with BCEngineMCMC::SetPreRunCheckClear.
+If desired, the statistics can be cleared to remove the effect of a bad initial point with BCEngineMCMC::SetPreRunCheckClear after some set of iterations

 @todo A flow diagram might help

+For the user's convenience, multiple settings related to precision of the Markov chain can be set at once using BCEngineMCMC::SetPrecision.
+The default setting is BCEngineMCMC::kMedium.

+## Proposal functions {#sec-mcmc-proposal}

 BAT offers two kinds of proposal function termed *factorized* and *multivariate*.

-## Factorized proposal {#sec-factorized}
+### Factorized proposal {#sec-factorized}

-@since Factorized was the default and only choice prior to v1.0 and continues to be available
+@since Factorized was the default and only choice prior to v1.0 and continues to be available using BCEngineMCMC::SetProposeMultivariate(true)

-@todo how to activate it

 The factorized proposal in \f$d\f$ dimensions is a product of 1D proposals.